revgrid/revgrid/etc/revgrid.api.md

     protected descendantProcessVerticalScrollViewportStartChanged(): void;
     // (undocumented)
     protected descendantProcessWheelMove(_event: MouseEvent, _hoverCell: LinedHoverCell<BCS, SF> | null | undefined): void;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "revgrid" does not have an export "Hypgrid" destroy(): void;
+    destroy(): void;
     // (undocumented)
     get destroyed(): boolean;